Webhooks allow you to automatically trigger an action with a 3rd party application, when something happens inside your Customer Thermometer account.

 Customer Thermometer can send webhooks to any publicly accessible server.
 When an event in Customer Thermometer triggers a webhook (e.g., a red response is received), Customer Thermometer will attempt to send this notification to the endpoint(s) you specify.
 You can specify an unlimited number of endpoints for any combination of Thermometers.

-Webhooks can be registered for any combination of these events:
+Webhooks can be registered for any combination of response ratings, comments and response drivers:

 You have the option to include Basic Authentication (Basic Auth) when setting up your webhooks.
 It allows you to provide the username and password associated with the HTTP endpoint (this is not your Customer Thermometer username and password).